 The Fair Labor Standards Act (FLSA) establishes minimum wage, overtime pay, recordkeeping, and child labor standards affecting full-time and part-time workers in the private sector and in Federal, State, and local governments.
 The Wage and Hour Division of the Department of Labor (DOL) administers and enforces FLSA.
 Special rules apply to State and local government employment involving fire protection and law enforcement activities, volunteer services, and compensatory time off instead of cash overtime pay.

 Basic Wage Standards

-Covered nonexempt workers are entitled to a minimum wage of not less than $5.15 an hour, effective September 1, 1997.
+Covered nonexempt workers are entitled to a minimum wage of not less than $7.25 an hour (as of April 2017).
 Overtime pay at a rate of not less than one and one-half times their regular rates of pay is required after 40 hours of work in a workweek.

 Wages required by FLSA are due on the regular payday for the pay period covered.
 Deductions made from wages for such items as cash or merchandise shortages, employer-required uniforms, and tools of the trade, are not legal to the extent that they reduce the wages of employees below the minimum rate required by FLSA or reduce the amount of overtime pay due under FLSA.

 While FLSA does set basic minimum wage and overtime pay standards and regulates the employment of minors, there are a number of employment practices which FLSA does not regulate, such as:

 - Meal or rest periods, holidays off, or vacations;

 - Premium pay for weekend or holiday work;